azmeena/CEIArchitectureKatas/README.md

-Below describes our AI solution approach
+Below describes  the main challenges and our AI solution approach

 **1. **Demand Prediction Engine: Putting Vehicles Where They're Needed****